 Where: Door to door

-How: Place bags at the curb on the night before the collection.
+How: Place bags or containers at the curb on the night before the collection.
 Collection begins at 7 a.m.

 NOTE THAT HOUSEHOLD WASTE SERVICES WILL NOT COLLECT YARD WASTE BAGS DURING THIS PERIOD.

 Yard waste collection: Be a part of a winning solution!